OsiriX-Foundation/KheopsDocumentation/docs/albums/managing_users.md

 * Click on **Settings** new the top  side of the screen.
 * Click on **Users** on the left side of the screen.

-Users are divided into tow groups, **Data stewards** and all other users.
+Users are divided into two groups, **Data stewards** and all other users.
 Data stewards have full access to the album and all album settings.
 The access of other users is limited by the **Album user settings**.

 ![Manage Users](/img/manage_users.png)